pafoster/gdir/README.rst

-      -n, --train           prefer to travel by train -m, --tram            prefer to travel by tram -u, --underground     prefer to travel by underground (a.k.a. subway) -d time_arg, --depart time_arg
+      -n, --train           prefer to travel by train -m, --tram            prefer to travel by tram -u, --underground     prefer to travel by underground (a.k.a. subway) -c, --car             travel by car instead of public transport -k, --bicycle         travel by bicycle instead of public transport -f, --foot            travel on foot instead of public transport -d time_arg, --depart time_arg
                             set departure time (see below)
       -a time_arg, --arrive time_arg